 We intend to initially focus our product candidate development on treatments for various diseases caused by missing or damaged cells.
 Our projections of addressable patient populations within any particular disease state that may benefit from treatment with our product candidates are based on our estimates.
 Market opportunity estimates and growth forecasts are subject to significant uncertainty and are based on assumptions and estimates.
 These estimates, which have been derived from a variety of sources, including scientific literature, surveys of clinics, patient foundations, and market research, may prove to be incorrect.
 Further, new studies may change the estimated incidence or prevalence of these diseases.
-Additionally, the potentially addressable patient population for our product candidates may not ultimately be amenable to treatment with our product candidates.
+Additionally, the potentially addressable patient population for our product candidates may not ultimately be amenable to treatment with our product candidates, including if the cost of treatment with our product candidates, including any required co-payments, is expensive or higher than other available therapies.
 Our market opportunity may also be limited by future competitor therapies that enter the market.
 If any of our estimates proves to be inaccurate, the market opportunity for any product candidate that we or our strategic partners develop could be significantly diminished, which would have an adverse material impact on our business.

-In particular, certain of our product candidates are intended to address cancer, and, in particular, B cell malignancies.
-Cancer therapies are sometimes characterized as first line, second line, or third line and beyond, and the FDA often approves new therapies initially only for a particular line of use.
-When cancer is detected early enough, first line therapy is sometimes adequate to cure the cancer or prolong life without a cure.
-Whenever first line therapy, which usually consists of chemotherapy, antibody drugs, tumor-targeted small molecules, hormone therapy, radiation therapy, surgery, or a combination of these, proves unsuccessful, second line therapy may be administered.
-Second line therapies often consist of more chemotherapy, radiation, antibody drugs, tumor-targeted small molecules, or a combination of these.
-Third line therapies can include chemotherapy, antibody drugs, and small molecule tumor-targeted therapies, more invasive forms of surgery, and new technologies.
+In particular, certain of our product candidates are intended to treat cancer, and, in particular, B cell malignancies.
+Cancer therapies are sometimes characterized as first-line, second-line, or third-line and beyond, and the FDA often approves new therapies initially only for a particular line of use.
+When cancer is detected early enough, first-line therapy is sometimes adequate to cure the cancer or prolong life without a cure.
+Whenever first-line therapy, which usually consists of chemotherapy, antibody drugs, tumor-targeted small molecules, hormone therapy, radiation therapy, surgery, or a combination of these, proves unsuccessful, second-line therapy may be administered.
+Second-line therapies often consist of more chemotherapy, antibody drugs, tumor-targeted small molecules, radiation therapy, or a combination of these.
+Third-line therapies can include chemotherapy, antibody drugs, and small molecule tumor-targeted therapies, more invasive forms of surgery, and new technologies.
 The use of certain classes of therapies, including CAR T therapies, has been limited to a subset of patients with relapsed or refractory disease.
 Our projections of both the number of people who have the cancers we are targeting, as well as the subset of people with these cancers who are in a position to receive a particular line of therapy and who have the potential to benefit from treatment with our product candidates, are based on our beliefs and estimates.
 Consequently, even if our product candidates are approved for a later line of therapy, the number of patients that may be eligible for treatment with our product candidates may turn out to be much lower than expected.